SAP/spartacus-docs/_pages/dev/styling-and-page-layout/page-layout.md

 ## Choosing an Adaptive or Responsive Layout

+**CAUTION**: Using breakpoint-specific layout can cause layout shifts when transitioning from HTML that was Serve-Side-Rendered (SSR) to a HTML that is Client-Side-Rendered (CSR).
+It's because the SSR HTML assumes blindly `xs` layout, which will be then later changed to `lg` layout when Javascript of Spartacus is loaded and executed in desktop.
+This could negatively impact the [Cumulative Layout Shift (CLS)](https://web.dev/articles/cls) Core Web Vital metric.
+Therefore, it is recommended to not use breakpoint-specific layout configuration in Spartacus.

 The Spartacus storefront is implemented using responsive design, rather than adaptive design.
 For storefront software development, as well as for content production, responsive design is widely accepted as being faster to implement and more cost effective.

 However, nothing stops you from using an adaptive design approach in your Spartacus storefront.
 The SAP Commerce Cloud back end supports multi-site implementations, and can be configured to have different content (catalogs) for different sites.